developmentseed/datacube-guide/README.md

 ## License

-`datacube-worst-practices` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`datacube-guide` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.